stefanwalther/qrs-mime/README.md

 ## Troubleshooting

 Some recommendations if _qrs-mime_ does not work:
-* Make sure that you can reach the server, use ping <servername> to see if you can ping it
+* Make sure that you can reach the server, use ping `<servername>` to see if you can ping it
 * Ensure that no firewall is preventing communication over port 4242 (certificates) or 80/443.
+* Running the tool can take a minute or two, please be patient and wait for the result.

 ## Known Issues